Stewart-Design/elitegasfield/content/safety/index.md

 Driving performance is as critical to our company’s success as any other aspect of our operation.
 To continually monitor and improve driving performance, we have implemented:

-  - Lytx Dash Cams – 3rd party company that captures at-risk driving habits and sends the video to the Elite safety team for the purpose of coaching and mentoring our drivers.
-This tool has changed the dynamics of our company.
+  - AI-powered cameras to monitor driver behavior and road conditions, providing alerts and data for coaching and reducing accidents.
+  - AI-powered video and safety analyzes video to detect risky behaviors and hazards, providing alerts and data for safety coaching.
+  - Real-time GPS tracking tracks the exact location of assets in real time.
+  - Driver and field app allows drivers to manage their work, complete safety tasks, and communicate with dispatch.

 ## Safety Stats:

-  - IS NET World / Avetta 3rd party auditing services required by some of our operators
+  - IS NET World / Veriforce 3rd party auditing services required by some of our operators
   - 5 year TRIR (Total Recordable Incident Rate) .0627 / Industry Average is 4.400
-  - 59% reduction in speed since 2015 (tracked by Speed Gauge)
-  - 68% reduction incidents since 2014 (Change in safety culture and management)

 All Elite employees, contractors, and others working on our behalf are responsible and accountable for making safety a top priority during every minute of every work day.
 We believe that by working together and making safety a critical part of our day-to-day operations, we can achieve our primary goals – zero harm to every individual and zero environmental impact.